zhiqi-zhang233/Dual-Transformer-Text-to-Music-Generator-for-Short-Form-Video-Soundtracks/README.md

 ## Methodology

-This project proposes a lightweight control framework for text-to-music generation.
-Instead of training a new model, I combine symbolic structure information extracted from MIDI files with MusicGen outputs.
+Instead of training a new model, we combine symbolic structure information extracted from MIDI files with MusicGen outputs.
 The goal is to make AI-generated music more predictable, more aligned with user intent, and more suitable for real creative workflows.

 * **Experiment 1 — Structure prompts**
   Test whether adding symbolic structure (BPM + section descriptions) into the text prompt improves the structural alignment of generated music.
-  *What it shows:* structure information itself is useful.

 * **Experiment 2 — Structure scoring and selection**
   Generate multiple samples and select the one with the best structure score to reduce randomness.
-  *What it shows:* ranking outputs by structure further improves reliability.

 * **Evaluation**
    Performance was measured by tempo accuracy, section alignment, and a combined structural similarity score to compare conditions across both experiments.